pinpimarn/ku-polls/README.md

 ## Online Polls for Kasetsart University (ku-polls)

-This application is mainly used for online polls and surveys and using Django framework.
+This application is mainly used for online polls and surveys and using Django framework where you can see the tutorial on [Django Tutorial project][django-tutorial].
 It also having other features as well.

 ## How to Install and Run